What happens when you live with HIV for nine months?

 - Bring all the medication you are taking, whether it is related to your HIV diagnosis or not: This will help your doctor or clinic sister make decisions around your medications, and ensure you remain healthy, and don’t have to deal with any drug interactions.

-- Take along your notebook: Even though you are nine months into your ARV treatment plan, you may still have some questions, or want to note your weight, blood pressure, or other health-related information.
+- Take along your notebook: Even though you are 9 months into your ARV treatment plan, you may still have some questions, or want to note your weight, blood pressure, or other health-related information.
 It’s helpful to know these things, so write them down.

 - Be honest: If you’ve accidentally skipped a day of your ARV treatment, or gone through a significant change in your life since you last saw them, your doctor or clinic team needs to know about it.
 No matter how strong you are, these things can affect your progress and your health.